Patron of Reading

 A Patron of Reading is a school’s special, designated children’s author with whom the school forms a personal attachment.
 The author might be a writer of fiction, a writer of non-fiction, a poet, a storyteller, a graphic novelist or an illustrator.
 They will work with the school for a period of approximately three years to raise the profile of reading for pleasure with pupils, parents and staff.

-Our new Upper School and Sixth Form Patron of Reading is not-so-local author Martin Stewart http://www.martinstewartwriter.com/.
+Our Upper School and Sixth Form Patron of Reading is not-so-local author Martin Stewart http://www.martinstewartwriter.com/.
 Martin’s debut novel Riverkeep had a path to publication as unique as Martin’s literary voice, and it has made the longlist for a number of awards including the Guardian Children’s Fiction Prize.
-His new novel for young adults The Sacrifice Box was released in January of 2018.
-Martin lives in Glasgow, and in addition to visits to Burford School will be interacting with classes remotely via Skype.
+His novel for young adults The Sacrifice Box was released in January of 2018.
+Martin lives in Troon near Glasgow, and in addition to visits to Burford School holds interactive sessions with classes remotely via Skype and Microsoft Teams.

 What does a Patron do?